Robust Explainer Recommendation for Time Series Classification: Experiments

-We employ 5 candidates for referee classifiers in our experiment, selected based on their accuracy, speed and diversity of approaches \cite{Schafer2023WEASELClassification}: baseline 1NN-DTW \cite{Cover1967NearestClassification}, MrSEQL \cite{LeNguyen2019InterpretableRepresentations}, ROCKET \cite{Dempster2020ROCKET:Kernels}, RESNET \cite{He2016DeepRecognition,IsmailFawaz2019DeepReview} and WEASEL 2.0 \cite{Schafer2023WEASELClassification}.
+We employ 5 candidates for referee classifiers in our experiment, selected based on their accuracy, speed and diversity of approach \cite{Schafer2023WEASELClassification}: baseline 1NN-DTW (distance-based) \cite{Cover1967NearestClassification}, MrSEQL (dictionary-based, time domain) \cite{LeNguyen2019InterpretableRepresentations}, ROCKET (convolution-based) \cite{Dempster2020ROCKET:Kernels}, RESNET (deep learning) \cite{He2016DeepRecognition,IsmailFawaz2019DeepReview} and WEASEL 2.0 (dictionary-based, frequency domain) \cite{Schafer2023WEASELClassification}.
 As the choice of referees is a critical component in our framework, we carefully select classifiers that perform well in accuracy on all studied datasets.
 For a classifier to be selected in the referee committee, it has to achieve at least the average accuracy of all candidates for referee classifiers, and this number has to be higher than the theoretical accuracy achieved by a random classifier.
-In case the average accuracy is over 90\%, the threshold to choose referees will be 90\%.
-Details of the referee accuracy performance are presented in the Supplementary Materials.
+In case the average accuracy is over 90\%, the threshold to choose referees is set to 90\%.
+By using a high accuracy threshold in cases when average accuracy is relatively high, we want to include the referees that do have high performance but slightly below the average accuracy.
+For example, in a theoretical case when the accuracies of 5 candidate classifiers are 0.90, 0.95, 0.97, 0.98, 0.99; we want to include all the referees as they all have relatively high performance, despite one that is slightly below the average accuracy.
+For some datasets, all the classifiers are tied or very close in accuracy.
+Details of the referee accuracy are presented in the Appendix.

-\subsubsection{Explanation Methods.}
+\subsection{Explanation Methods}